viggynesh/Resona-AI/README.md

 ---

 <p align="center">
-  Built with ❤️ for the Healthcare x AI Hackathon
+  Built with ❤️ for the Caretech Healthcare x AI Hackathon
 </p>